jiang18/mph/README.md

 Relative tolerence.
 MINQUE iterations stop when all variance component estimates have a change smaller than that.
 The default it 1e-5.

 ```--num_rademacher 100```
 Number of Rademacher samples.
-100 is generally sufficient.
+The default (100) is generally sufficient.
 A larger value (500 or 1000) may work better for small samples (<1000).